 While students should always be encouraged to tell their parents if they have a drug-related problem, staff must be clear that all young people have the legal right to confidentiality regarding access to advice and information services.
-Parents should not be informed when student requests help for drug use unless the student has consented or if failing to inform a parent may place a student at greater risk of harm.
-Teachers must not give advice, only information.
-Students requesting advice should be directed to the Head of Year or a DSL.
+Parents should not be informed when a student requests help around drug use unless the student has consented or if failing to inform a parent may place a student at greater risk of harm.
+Teachers must not themselves give advice, only information.
+Students requesting advice should be directed to a Designated Safeguarding Lead.